kimh/kimh.github.io/source/_posts/2014-06-22-experiment-to-suspend-and-resume-docker-container-with-criu.markdown

 Once you put ```.config``` file, you are ready to build kernel.

-**Once again, make sure you increased cpu and memory in the previous seteps before start building kernel.
-Otherwise you will waste your time.**
+**Once again, make sure you increased cpu and memory in the previous seteps before start building kernel.**

 ```sh
 $ export LC_CTYPE=C